 branding and logo

 For the Kai brand, I emphasized themes of brightness, and trust with a clean feel.
-The slight serif on the font highlights ideas of reliability while remaining modern.
-The color palette of blues and greens is calming, while bringing in themes of freshness.
+The slight serif on the font in the logo highlights ideas of reliability while remaining modern.
+The color palette of greens and grays is calming, while bringing in themes of freshness.
 In designing the logo, I conveyed a sense of connection with interlinking lines, and referred to the tracking symbol to convey Kai’s business tracking and delivery.

 This UI Kit defines all of the visual elements of the application so they can be carried through to maintain consistency with any future additions or alterations made to the application.

 Applied UI Design

 Using visual elements, and style guidelines from the branding included in the style tile and UI kit, I created the final design with the applied UI.

 Click below to see the full applied UI design.

 With the Invision prototype, I tested 5 users in person.
 Users were able to complete the task flow to create a donation, but found some difficulty navigating the application.
 Alterations were made to the UX design of the application to simplify the navigation and give users a destination after tracking a pickup driver, and to save a partially completed donation pickup.

 During testing, users saw opportunities for messaging features to be added to the application, and had questions regarding restrictions on accepted donation items made by receiving organizations.